5 Best Colorado LPN Programs – 2023

 in Denver regularly hires, often offering a sign-up bonus to qualified LPNs.

 You don't have to worry if you don't live in the Denver region.
-There are plenty of opportunities for practical nurses in Colorado Springs, Boulder, and other areas.
+There are plenty of opportunities for practical nurses in Colorado Springs, Fort Collins, Boulder, and other areas.

 Epic Health Services also has opportunities in Colorado Springs.
 In the Boulder area, HCR ManorCare